axieinfinity/ronin-dpos-contracts/README.md

 ## Validator Contract & Rewarding

-The top users with the highest amount of staked coins will be considered to be validators after prioritize the Ronin Trusted Organization.
+The top users with the highest amount of staked coins will be considered to be validators after prioritizing the trusted organizations.
 The total number of validators do not larger than `maxValidatorNumber()`.
-Each validator will be a block producer and a bridge relayer, whenever a validator get jailed its corresponding block producer will not be able to receive block reward.
+Each validator will be a block producer and a bridge relayer, whenever a validator gets jailed its corresponding block producer will not be able to receive the block reward.

 ### Block reward submission

-The block producers submits their block reward at the end of each block, the amount of reward will be transferred to the block miner and its corresponding delegators at the end of period (~$1$ day).
+The block producers submit their block reward at the end of each block, and the amount of reward will be transferred to the block miner and its corresponding delegators at the end of the period (~1 day).

 ### Wrapping up epoch

 ![image](./assets/Validator%20Contract%20Overview.drawio.png)
 _Validator contract flow overview_

-1. The block producer call the contract `RoninValidatorSet.wrapUpEpoch()` to filter jailed/maintaining block producers.
+1. The block producer calls the contract `RoninValidatorSet.wrapUpEpoch()` to filter jailed/maintaining block producers.

 At the end of each period, the contract: